Attention, Seattle! Two famous Filipino fried-chicken chains are in your backyard. Here’s why you should go

 We’re living in good times here, people.
 We’re blessed with not one, but two famous fried-chicken chains from the Philippines, Jollibee and Max’s.
 Even better, they sit a mile from each other in Tukwila.

 Max’s is the worldwide phenomenon that landed in the South End in May.
 The wait is up to an hour on weekends.
-(Psst, come on Mondays, Tuesdays or Wednesdays- no lines.)
+(Psst, come on Mondays, Tuesdays or Wednesdays to avoid the lines.)

 The kitchen does beef peanut stew kare-kare and Lumpiang eggroll, but you see the cursive writing on the wall — “the house that fried chicken built” — and you know what to order, right?